-It’s been a few years since Don Sanford’s story of the 1940 Armistice Day Storm, about a rescue of a duck hunter on Lake Mendota, was posted on this website.
-During these past few years, even more stories, photos, and videos have been shared to the internet about this historic storm, including the video by Great Lakes underwater explorer and historian Valerie Van Heest, embedded below.
+A cold front pushed the winds of November across Lake Mendota yesterday but thanks to weather forecasting, we knew the storm was coming.
+Let’s go back 80 years and revisit Don Sanford’s story of the 1940 Armistice Day Storm, about a surprise storm that caused mayhem and death across the nation.
+In the past few years, even more stories, photos, and videos have been shared to the internet about this historic storm, including the video by Great Lakes underwater explorer and historian Valerie Van Heest, embedded below.
 After 145 people died in the storm, the National Weather Service’s “forecasting responsibilities were expanded to include 24-hour coverage and more forecasting offices were created, yielding more accurate local forecasts.”
-Partly because of this storm, those of us in the Midwest weren’t taken by surprise by the snow that’s currently falling and the bitter cold temperatures (4F in Madison!) that will follow tonight.

 The Armistice Day Storm